ssb22/adjuster/README.md

  : Whitespace-separated list of URL prefixes to offer to be a browser for, when a matching URL is opened by another Android application.
 If any path (but not scheme or domain) contains .* then it is treated as a pattern instead of a prefix, but Android cannot filter on query strings (i.e. text after question-mark).

 `--extra-js=EXTRA_JS`
- : Extra Javascript to inject into sites to fix things in the Android or iOS browser app.
+ : Extra Javascript to inject into sites to fix things in the Android browser app.
 The snippet will be run before each scan for new text to annotate.
 You may also specify a file to read: `--extra-js`=@file.js (do not use // comments, only /* ... */ because newlines will be replaced)

 `--existing-ruby-js-fixes=EXISTING_RUBY_JS_FIXES
 `
- : Extra Javascript to run in the Android or iOS browser app whenever existing RUBY elements are encountered; the DOM node above these elements will be in the variable n, which your code can manipulate to fix known problems with sites' existing ruby (such as common two-syllable words being split when they shouldn't be).
+ : Extra Javascript to run in the Android browser app whenever existing RUBY elements are encountered; the DOM node above these elements will be in the variable n, which your code can manipulate to fix known problems with sites' existing ruby (such as common two-syllable words being split when they shouldn't be).
 Use with caution.
 You may also specify a file to read: `--existing-ruby-js-fixes`=@file.js

 `--delete-existing-ruby
 `
- : Set the Android or iOS browser app to completely remove existing ruby elements.
+ : Set the Android browser app to completely remove existing ruby elements.
 Use this when you expect to replace a site's own annotation with a completely different type of annotation.
 This overrides `--existing-ruby-js-fixes`.

 `--existing-ruby-shortcut-yarowsky
 `